-Framercise is low impact walker exercise for disabled, special needs, elderly
+Framercise - a low impact walker exercise for special needs, elderly

 Do you walk with a frame, also known as a walker without wheels?